 In the past, we offered post-settlement funding on settled individual Boy Scout sexual abuse cases.
 Most recently, we provided pre-settlement cash advances on the pending BSA mass tort multidistrict litigation.

 However, when the BSA filed for bankruptcy on February 18, 2020, TriMark temporarily suspended its Boy Scout lawsuit loan program.
 We fully expect to resume BSA settlement funding after the following has occurred:

 - Payout amounts have been finalized

-A: Yes!
-We provide Boy Scout lawsuit loans nationwide, and funds are often available the same day or the next day after approval.
+A: We have been providing Boy Scout lawsuit loans since 2011, and funds are typically available the same day or the next day after approval.

 A: Yes!
-We have a network of alternative lenders standing by to help if BSA lawsuit loans aren’t available for your case.
-You can learn more here.
+We have a network of alternative lenders ready to help if BSA lawsuit loans aren’t available for your case.
+Learn more.

 A: Boy Scout lawsuit loans range from $500 to $100,000+, so you can request however much you need.